 Table A1 in the Annex presents the number of paid employees, self-employed, and unemployed persons as calculated using the 'main economic activity' question in the 2015 LCMS.
-No external validation statistics are currently available for the 2015 year.
+No alternative external validation statistics are currently available.

 Number of people receiving different kinds of market income in the input dataset